Anthilla/Antd/README.md

 - implemented as web service with REST API service and rendered web interface
 - released under the BSD 3 license
 - self hosted, no external webserver is needed
-- IMPORTANT: WE CHANGED THE DB, from DensoDB v3, to RaptorDB
+- IMPORTANT: WE CHANGED THE DB, from DensoDB v3, to RaptorDB, to LiteDB

 Antd is a single daemon to maintain the entire Linux/Unix appliance system (processes, clustering, configuration, and monitoring) using, whenever possible, shell commands, kernel related userspace commands, or direct access to Unix pseudo filesystems like <code>/proc</code>, <code>/sys</code>, integration with systemd become deeper and deeper.